ChargeProduction/AcrylicKeyboard/README.md

 * Implementing Undo, Redo Keys
 * Uncoupling keypress actions from keyboard into command pattern
 * Adding different window modes for "picture-in-picture" and windowed keyboards

-## Planned
-* Adding example themes with custom key renderers and behaviour
-* Abstracting the renderer to support more platforms (e.g. UWP, Android, IOS...)